Leveraging directed causal discovery to detect latent common causes: Introduction

-In recent years, a number of elegant approaches to discovering causal relations between two variables have been proposed \cite{Noise,shimizu2006linear,janzing2012information,mitrovic2018causal,Confounders,goudet2017learning,zhang2009identifiability,fonollosa2016conditional,lopez2015towards,lee2017causal}.
-However, most of these deal only with purely directed causal relationships and cannot detect latent common causes.
+Recently, a number of approaches to discovering causal relations between two variables have been proposed, including \citep{Noise,shimizu2006linear,janzing2012information,mitrovic2018causal} among many others, which we describe in section~\ref{Previous approaches to causal discovery}.
+However, apart from \citep{Confounders} and \citep{lopez2015towards}, these deal only with purely directed causal relationships and cannot detect latent common causes.
 That is, given two variables $A$ and $B$, these algorithms can only distinguish $A$ causes $B$, graphically depicted in Figure~\ref{bivariate_cases}(a), from $B$ causes $A$, depicted in Figure~\ref{bivariate_cases}(b).
-Those algorithms that can detect latent common causes either impose stern restrictions on the underlying causal model---such as enforcing linearity \cite{shimizu2006linear,kaltenpoth2019we} or demanding that noise be additive \cite{Confounders}.
-As the presence of latent common causes is a significant problem that confounds many statistical analyses, surmounting these shortcomings and developing general methods for detecting latent common causes that do not rely on strong parametric assumptions, such as additive noise or linearity, is an important problem in causal discovery.
+Those algorithms that can detect latent common causes either impose stern restrictions on the underlying causal model---such as enforcing linearity \citep{shimizu2006linear,kaltenpoth2019we}, demanding that noise be additive \citep{Confounders}, or requiring huge amounts of training data \citep{lopez2015towards}.
+As the presence of latent common causes is a significant problem, surmounting these shortcomings and developing methods for detecting latent common causes that do not rely on strong assumptions, such as additive noise or linearity, is an important problem in causal discovery.

-In this work, we devise a heuristic method which takes a purely directed causal discovery algorithm and modifies it so that it can also discover latent common causes.
-That is, our method takes in a causal discovery algorithm which can only distinguish between the causal structures in Figure~\ref{bivariate_cases}(a) and Figure~\ref{bivariate_cases}(b), and outputs a causal discovery algorithm which can distinguish between all three structures in Figure~\ref{bivariate_cases}.
-The identifiability of the modified algorithm depends on the identifiability of the original.
-If the original directed algorithm requires a parametric assumption, that noise be additive for example, then so too does the modified algorithm.
-However, if the directed algorithm does not rely on any parametric assumptions for its identifiability, then neither does the modified algorithm resulting from applying our method.
-Additionally, identifiability of our method requires a constraint on the strength of latent noise.